Where Was The White Lotus Filmed? (& Can You Visit?)

 Stream The White Lotus in the UK with Now, or purchase the series via Prime Video.
 In the US, stream The White Lotus on HBO Max or Hulu.

-Featured image: (L-R) Aubrey Plaza, Will Sharpe, Theo James and Meghann Fahey in season two of The White Lotus.
+Featured image: (L-R) Aubrey Plaza, Will Sharpe, Theo James and Meghann Fahey in season 2 of The White Lotus.
 All images courtesy of Warner Media.

 You might also like...